The Giant Claw: Home media

 The Giant Claw had been a staple of the bootleg video market, with only two official VHS releases (one in the United States by Goodtimes Home Video and the other by Screamtime in the United Kingdom).

 In October 2007, Sony Pictures Home Entertainment released the film on DVD as part of the two-disc, four-film set, Icons of Horror Collection: Sam Katzman, along with three other films produced by Katzman: Creature with the Atom Brain (1955), The Werewolf (1956) and Zombies of Mora Tau (1957).

 On February 25, 2014, Mill Creek Entertainment (under license from Sony Pictures) included the film on the Sci-Fi Creature Classics DVD alongside 20 Million Miles to Earth, It Came from Beneath the Sea, and Mothra.

-In 2021, it was released on Blu-ray by Arrow Films as part of the limited edition Cold War Creatures: Four Films from Sam Katzman set.
-The other films included were Creature with the Atom Brain, The Werewolf, and The Zombies of Mora Tau.
+In 2021, it was released on Blu-ray by Arrow Films as part of the limited-edition Cold War Creatures: Four Films from Sam Katzman set.
+The other films included were Creature with the Atom Brain, The Werewolf, and Zombies of Mora Tau.